retextjs/retext-quotes/readme.md

    .use(retextStringify)
 ```

-Now, running `node example` again would yield:
+…now running `node example.js` once more yields:

 ```txt
 no issues found
 ```

-You can also pass in different markers that count as “smart”:
+You can pass in different markers that count as “smart”:

 ```diff
    .use(retextEnglish)